 If breakfast is the most important meal of the day, then there are many important factors to consider, especially when you’re in South Louisiana.
 Biscuits?
 What about a pastry?
 Do I want classic eggs bennie or greasy spoon fries?
 Of course, there are a few famous dishes you can only get in this area like shrimp and grits or beignets.
 It can be hard to figure out which places have which dishes.
 Where can you find the best?
 We’ve compiled a list of various types of breakfast dishes, from tried and true to famous southern delicacies.

-If you’re visiting the South for the first time and don’t understand what all the fuss is about over homemade biscuits, Edie’s will change your life.
+If you’re visiting the South for the first time and don’t understand the fuss over homemade biscuits, Edie’s will change your life.
 This family-friendly, down-home cafe has been whipping up some of the best biscuits in Lafayette for decades.
 I highly recommend the honey or cinnamon biscuit.
-But beware, Edie’s biscuits are the size of a Cajun maw-maw’s heart: huge.
+But beware, Edie’s Biscuits are the size of a Cajun maw-maw’s heart: huge.

-Dwyer’s Cafe is a mainstay in the breakfast scene for Lafayette.
-If you want a glimpse into how the locals interact, this is a perfect place to hear the old pawpaws speak Cajun French while sipping Community Coffee.
+Dwyer’s Cafe is a mainstay in Lafayette's breakfast scene.
+If you want to glimpse how the locals interact, this is a perfect place to hear the old pawpaws speak Cajun French while sipping Community Coffee.

 If you’re looking for a quiet place to grab a cup of coffee with a friend or get some work done, Black Cafe offers a warm, peaceful atmosphere.
 However, don’t be fooled by the unassuming vibes.
 Black Cafe whips up snacks and breakfast plates made from scratch.
 Be sure to try the Scotch Egg, a hard-boiled egg, battered and deep-fried with a layer of sausage nestled in between.